NoUpKeep/The-Warehouse-GB-Studio/README.md

 The co-ordinates for the boxes and their end points are as follows: across (starting from zero) and down (starting from zero).

+Submit levels on the comments (for the time being).

 Note: At some point, I'll start using the Sok format.